Understanding Obsessive Compulsive Disorder (OCD)

 series of mind and body responses that help to warn us of danger and keep us from being hurt.

-heights etc.), but to possible threats around us that we cannot see.
-Being harmed by germs, or punished by God are common
+harmed by germs or punished by God are common ones.

-Worries over the unseen threats (or bad thoughts) soon become obsessive and cause even more anxiety.
-So much anxiety that it
+Worries over these unseen threats soon become obsessive and cause even more anxiety.
+So much anxiety that it leads to

-Over time, a vicious cycle of anxiety, obsessions, and compulsions often develops.
+Over time, a vicious cycle of anxiety, obsessions, and compulsions develops.

 Medical Definition of a Disorder:-